AIA Tours: land

 Learn with a distinguished and engaging Egyptian scholar plus one of Egypt’s most experienced tour manager/guides.

 Travel with a maximum of just 16 guests plus your two leaders.
-Enjoy the best accommodations, including 10 nights at luxurious, 5-star hotels in Giza, Cairo, Luxor, and Aswan; a three-night Nile cruise aboard a comfortable, eight-cabin dahabiya (traditional Nile sail boat); and two nights in the center of Medieval Cairo at a boutique, 17-suite hotel.
+Enjoy the best accommodations, including 11 nights at luxurious, 5-star hotels in Giza, Cairo, Luxor, and Aswan; a three-night Nile cruise aboard a comfortable, eight-cabin dahabiya (traditional Nile sail boat.)

 Highlights include:

-• Touring the amazing Giza pyramids and Sphinx as well as Saqqara’s Step Pyramid of Djoser and newly-discovered, closed-to-the-public, Tomb of Wah Ti.
+• Touring the amazing Giza pyramids and Sphinx as well as Saqqara’s Step Pyramid of Djoser and recently discovered, closed-to-the-public, Tomb of Wah Ti.

-• Exploring spectacular museum collections in Cairo: the National Museum of Egyptian Civilization, the Museum of Islamic Art, and either the historic Egyptian Museum OR, if it is open, the new Grand Egyptian Museum in Giza.
+• Exploring spectacular museum collections in Cairo: the Coptic Museum, the Museum of Islamic Art, and either the historic Egyptian Museum OR, if it is open, enjoy a full day at the new Grand Egyptian Museum (GEM) in Giza.

 • Discovering with your experts one of the world’s greatest cities—Cairo, the “City of 1,000 Minarets.”
 See magnificent Islamic architecture spanning the Fatimid, Mameluke, Circassian, Ayyubid, and Ottoman periods.